thewoolleyman/boxbuilder/README.markdown

 -------------------------------------------

-The contents of the 'boxbuilder\_config' variable should be Bash commands to export and override boxbuilder config variables from their default values or values which will be loaded from ~/.boxbuilderrc when 'boxbuilder\_bootstrap' is run in the chroot jail.
+The contents of the 'boxbuilder\_config' variable should be Bash commands to export and override boxbuilder config variables.
+It is directly evaluated by the 'boxbuilder\_build\_ami' script; and is also passed on to be evaluated before 'boxbuilder\_bootstrap' is run in the chroot jail.
-It IS directly evaluated by the 'boxbuilder\_remote\_bootstrap' script; and is also passed on to the 'boxbuilder\_bootstrap' script when it is invoked via SSH on the remote box which is being built.
+See the documentation of the other scripts for more details on 'boxbuilder\_config'.

     boxbuilder_config="export override_variable1=value; export override_variable2=value"